timrogers/wld/README.md

 - `wled_devices`: List saved WLED devices from configuration, including their names, IP addresses, and which one is set as default
 - `wled_on`: Turn WLED device on.
 By default, the default device is used, but you can optionally specify a device name or IP address.
 - `wled_off`: Turn WLED device off.
 By default, the default device is used, but you can optionally specify a device name or IP address.
+- `wled_brightness`: Set WLED device brightness (0-255).
+By default, the default device is used, but you can optionally specify a device name or IP address.